slashrelativepath/relativepath-cycle-2/README.md

   * install NGINX webserver on the virtual machine
   * verify webserver is functioning using curl or browswer

+## TODO
+- [ ] Add install conditional to MacOS
+- [ ] Remove `multipass exec` commands from webserver.sh
+- [x] Check host machine for ssh keys
+- [x] If keys exist, do nothing; if keys do not exist, create an ssh key
+- [ ] Add keys to cloud-init.yaml file
+- [ ] Launch, using multipass, an instance with that cloud-init.yaml
+- [ ] SSH to the VM
+- [ ] Continue with the installation

 ## Usage

 ### Windows Setup